NiteshYadav03/BloodSaathi/readme.md

 - **Blood Request Functionality**: Users can request blood from registered hospitals.
 - **Donation and Receiving History**: Users can view their history of blood donations and receptions.
 - **Email Notifications**: Users and hospitals receive email notifications for registration approvals and other important updates.
+- **Profile Update**: Users can update their personal details using the `/api/user/update` endpoint.

 ## API Endpoints

 ### User Endpoints